 Following digestion and dewatering the treated solids are suitable for agricultural land application as a soil amendment and fertilizer.
 From the Theresa Street facility the digested solids are hauled to local farmers who apply the material with their spreading equipment.

-At the Northeast treatment facility the digested sludge, which is in liquid form, is injected beneath the ground surface on agricultural land owned and farmed by the City of Lincoln.
-Crops grown on this site, located near I-80 and North 70th Street, are sold and the revenue is used to offset the costs of wastewater treatment.
+At the Northeast recovery facility the digested sludge, which is in liquid form, is injected beneath the ground surface on agricultural land owned and farmed by the City of Lincoln.
+Crops grown on this site, located near I-80 and North 70th Street, are sold and the revenue is used to offset the costs of water resource recovery.